eKatia/course-dbt-eKatia/dbt-greenery/README.md

 # Week 2 Project Instructions
-- Please, go to  Please, go to `dbt-greenery/models/marts` - this folder contains all created marts
+- Please, go to `dbt-greenery/models/marts` - this folder contains all created marts
 - The answers to project questions are in `dbt-greenery/models/README_W2.md`

 ## DAG: